A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Conclusion

 \section{Conclusion}

-Although minimizing fitting errors is the most important task in building a regression model, it is also important to satisfy regression assumptions and diagnostics to build a good model.
-However, most of the current approaches cannot incorporate this model validation step into the algorithm.

-In this work, we propose a fully automated model building procedure for multiple linear regression subset selection by integrating model building and validation steps based on mathematical programming.
-The proposed procedure is also capable of providing an alternative solution when there is no feasible solution or a feasible solution is not found within the time limit.
-Since many of the constraints for statistical tests are non-convex and nonlinear, it is not trivial to solve the problem in its original form.
-To overcome this difficulty, we used the lazy constraint approach, which is available in many commercial optimization solvers.
-At every branch-and-bound node, diagnostics are implemented to decide whether the solution satisfies the assumptions and tests.
-If the solution at the current node violates some of the assumptions and tests, our model adds a lazy constraint that restricts the selection of the subset.
+Although minimizing fitting errors is the most important objective when building a regression model, it is also important to check if all the regression assumptions and diagnostics are met or satisfied.
+However, most of the current approaches do not (or cannot) incorporate this model validation step into their algorithms.
+In this work, we propose a fully automated model building procedure for multiple linear regression subset selection that integrates model building and validation based on mathematical programming.
+The procedure is further improved in terms of computation efficiency by including the relaxed $t$-test constraint which can be efficiently derived.
+The proposed procedure is also capable of providing an alternative solution when there is no feasible solution or a feasible solution is not found within the set time limit.

-Given a feasible problem (there exist subsets satisfying all of the assumptions and tests), our model can provide an optimal subset minimizing the SSE while satisfying all assumptions given a fixed number of explanatory variables to be selected.
-However, the proposed model can fail to provide an optimal solution or a feasible solution if the problem is infeasible or hard to solve within a time limit.
-Hence, we establish the alternative solution procedure to derive an alternative solution which is near-feasible.
-The procedure follows the typical steps for constructing and validating a linear regression model.